 We are a wrestling club for youth grades K-8 from Mission Viejo, CA and surrounding areas.
 Any youth elementary school or middle school is eligible.
-We run one session, from November to February, mid-March through mid-May, and in July.
+Our main season in Winter, but we offer wrestling year round.

 To be placed on our informational list serv, email us at firstname.lastname@example.org